 [ Personal Stuff | Questions on my Life-View | Recent Photos | Recent Family Photos | Reflections on the passing of my late daughter Britt]

 Random, Personal Stuff...

-Favorite reading material: Besides the technical journals in philosophy and theology, I read the 'popular stuff' on particle physics, mathematics, social psychology, and cosmogony.
-Between work projects and tank projects (when all the brain cells have gone camping for R&R), I read vampire, werewolf, and The Destroyer series paperbacks--I have probably read well over 1000 of these over the past 25 years.)
+Favorite reading material: Besides the technical journals in philosophy and theology, I read the 'less rigorous stuff' on particle physics, mathematics, social psychology, cosmogony, and genetics/paleontology.
+When God forces me into R&R, I read alternative-versions of the most common childhood stories (e.g. Alice, Peter Pan, Oz, Red Riding Hood, etc), and vampire and werewolf novels (I have probably read well over 1000 of these over the past 25 years.)
 [I actually wrote a plot outline for a v-book and w-book, "illustrating" aspects of a Christian anthropology, but I don't have the writing skills/time/imagination to develop them--so far.]

 Ministries I pray for (and support when I have some discretionary shekels):

 [I get to pray for tons more, but generally don't get to give to any more than the above few...sigh]

 A couple more, special to my heart, are:

 Recreational interests: tennis (shoulder surgeries killed that), hiking (knees killed that), pop-up books, reading (but all I do with my discretionary time is the ThinkTank, and dabble a couple of times a year in music making ...technology can overcome lack of talent/smile...
 I have Avid's Protools, Propellerhead's Reason, FL Studio, and most of the tools from IK Multimedia, Native Instruments, Antares, Korg, EastWest, SpectraSonics, etc....but haven't been able to do anything with them (except pay for upgrades...smile) in a decade or more --but ABOUT TO START BACK! (famous last words...)